hauke96/wiki2book/README.md

 **Notice:** Currently only the German Wikipedia is supported.
 However, you can specify `en` as `wikipedia-domain` to download articles from the English Wikipedia.
 But because a lot of German template-strings are removed while parsing, the English strings remain and result in unwanted stuff in the eBook.

+### Pandoc version 2 and 3

+Pandoc version 2 might internally use CSS3 parameters by default, such as the `gap` property.
+This might cause problems on certain eBook readers.
+To overcome this, pass the argument `--pandoc-data-dir ./pandoc/data` to wiki2book, which uses a template from this repo without such parameter.

+Alternatively install pandoc 3, which [avoids CSS3 parameters](https://github.com/jgm/pandoc/blob/3.0/data/epub.css#L166:L169).

 ### Examples